kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v3/03-loading-edit-form.md

             content: 'Content not found'
         };
     }
+    // ADD THIS LINE
     return contentObj;

 };
 ```

-Now we can go back to `js/view.js` and make the following update:
+Now we can go back to `js/view.js` and make the
+following update:

 `js/view.js`